Trademark Attorney Services

 A specimen is simply a sample of your trademark.
 It could be a product label, a website screenshot, a photo of your packaging, marketing materials, etc. Consult a trademark attorney if you are unsure about what you should submit to the USPTO as a specimen.

-Additional Information on Trademark Registration for Buffalo Businesses.
+Why Trademark Registration Matters for Buffalo Businesses

 Trademarks Services for Buffalo Businesses